GallickGun/rukita-web-automation-with-cypress-BDD/README.md

 ## What You Need to Run The Test

-*  Node.js installed on your local machine
+*  Node.js is installed on your local machine
 * Java 8 or higher (To Generate Allure Report) is installed on your machine
 * IDE (In my case, I use VS Code)